 Licensed product samples will be handled on an individual basis as each manufacturer has different sampling procedures.
 Shipping charges for samples will be deducted from royalty statements unless you notify us that you do not want them forwarded.

 We believe in fairness and reason.
-We have granted exceptions in the past, as long as they've been win- win situations.
+If you need a modification to an exclusive contract, we have granted exceptions in the past, as long as they've been win- win situations.

 Although the contract has dispute resolution mechanisms built in, the best way to resolve differences is to talk about them and work them out.
 In our 10+ year experience, we have found that reasonable discussion between our client representatives and the artist has solved most problems amicably.